interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/installing.rst

   http://localhost:8080/interactivespaces

 Go to the Controller menu.
 You should see an entry with the name of the controller you created.
 Click on this and click Connect.
 If everything is working you should see

 ::

   New subscriber for controller status

 appear in the controller window.
 Also, if you refresh the controller page in the Master Web Interface you should see it say that the controller is in the running state.

 Manually Configuring a Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This is an advanced topic and is not normally done.
+Only do this if you really have no other
+choice.

 Before you install a manually configured controller, you need a UUID for the controller.

 You can get this by creating a new controller in the Master webapp.
 Click on the
 **Space Controller** menu,
 then *New*.
 Decide on a Host ID for the controller.
 The Controller Name you use is only for the
 master, pick something descriptive for the controller.
 Then click *Save*.
 The master will create a
 UUID for the controller and display it in the next screen.

 You will enter both the controller Host ID and UUID during the controller installation when
 prompted.
 Be sure to chose the manually configured option during installation.

 Installing the Workbench
 ------------------------

 The Interactive Spaces Workbench provides you with example code, documentation, and the
 Workbench application which can help you maintain and deploy your activities.

 If you are using a windowing system, find the icon for the Interactive Spaces Controller
 installer and double click on it.
 The installer is a Java jar file.

 If you are using a command line interface for your operating system, use the command